There are two methods - "fast", and "accurate". The "fast" version can

 incorrect time zone.
 If accuracy is more important than speed, use

-method = "accurate"
+method = "accurate".

 Arguments